Norbert Cyffer / Thomas Geider (eds.): Advances in Kanuri Scholarship [PDF]

 Text language: English

 The study of Kanuri language, history and culture can look back on a long research tradition.
-This book has evolved from intensive research on various aspects of studies related to Kanuri.
+This book has evolved from intensive interdisciplinary research on various aspects of studies related to Kanuri.
 It also reflects current topics on research on the Lake Chad area, especially Borno, in the field oft he humanities.
 The contributions of this volume by scholars working on these topics reflect the breadth of present-day Kanuri scholarship, even though only a small spectrum of themes could be dealt with here.
-The contributors are members of the universities of Maiduguri, Frankfurt, Mainz, Cologne, Vienna and the Sir Kashim Ibrahim College of Education, Maiduguri.
+The contributors are members of the universities of Maiduguri / Nigeria, Frankfurt am Main, Mainz, Cologne, Vienna and the Sir Kashim Ibrahim College of Education, Maiduguri.

 CONTENTS